Professional and Practitioner Standards

 3. Public Register

-All ASCI Registered Professionals and Practitioners will be listed on a public registrant register.
+All Registered Professionals and Practitioners will be listed on a public registrant register.
 ASCI can impose conditions on the registration of professionals and practitioners at any time.
 Such conditions could be aimed to restrict a professional or practitioner’s practice in the industry, in some way, to protect the public.
-Conditions can be placed on an ASCI Registered Professional’s or Practitioner’s registration for disciplinary reasons, such as because ASCI has found that a practitioner has departed from accepted professional standards as set in the ASCI Code of Ethics.
+Conditions can be placed on a Registered Professional’s or Practitioner’s registration for disciplinary reasons, such as because ASCI has found that a practitioner has departed from accepted professional standards as set in the ASCI Code of Ethics.

 4. Continuing Professional Development